koreinnovations/content_taxonomy/README.txt

 This module provides a field type for cck for referencing taxonomy terms.

-Note: This module requires the applyng of following patch to the taxonomy.module:
+Note: This module requires the applying of following patch to the taxonomy.module:
  -->http://drupal.org/node/56670

 The content_taxonomy.module implements all basic field functions.